THINK Neurology for Kids

 Pediatric Neurologists located in The Woodlands, Katy, Austin, & Sugar Land, TX

 Every year, nearly 200,000 people, including children and teens, visit the emergency room for treatment of a recreational- or sports-related traumatic brain injury (TBI).
 While the degree of a TBI can vary, they are always serious.
-The experienced pediatric neurology team at THINK Neurology for Kids, with offices in The Woodlands, Katy, and Cypress, Texas, specializes in the management of TBIs in children and teens.
+The experienced pediatric neurology team at THINK Neurology for Kids, with offices in The Woodlands, Katy, Sugar Land, and Cypress, Texas, specializes in the management of TBIs in children and teens.
 With short wait times for appointments, call the office nearest you or click the online booking button and see a specialist within a few days.

 A traumatic brain injury (TBI) refers to any type of injury that affects the brain.
 This includes a blow to the head, jolt to the body, or an object that gets embedded in the brain.
 A concussion is a TBI.